RobolinkInc/doc-v3/docs/CoDroneEDU/Blockly/page6.md

 #### Using Blockly

-If you meet these minimum system requirements, you can start using <a href="https://codrone.robolink.com/edu/blockly/">Blockly</a>!
+If you meet these minimum system requirements, you can start using <a target="_blank" href="https://codrone.robolink.com/edu/blockly/">Blockly</a>!